lightningconductors/lightningconductors.github.io/_posts/2020-12-04-welcome-to-lightningconductors.markdown

 The payments between participants that lack a direct channel is resolved by finding a multi-hop path.
 During the payment the nodes on the path reveal a secret in exchange for the transacted value.

 This way the lightning network brings private, affordable systems for even more bitcoin users and enables a whole new space for experimentation and development of novel technologies.

+# Use Lightning Network

+The simplest way to use lightning network is through one of smart-phone application.
+Some application offer full control of the keys in a trust-less setup, other keep custody of your funds, but offer a better user experience.

+The non-custodial solutions with smooth user experience are Breez Wallet or Phoenix Wallet.
+Both those applications only rely on a third party to provide data about the bitcoin transactions and network status.

+A solution for maintaining the full bitcoin/lightning node and your you can refer to one of many articles how to [safely run a full node](https://degreesofzero.com/article/lightning-network-node-setup-backup-and-recovery.html).